 How Much Entropy?

 A Linux machine that has sufficient entropy in its pool will usually contain 4096 bits of randomness.
 This is more than enough for several secure calculations to be performed.
 For perspective, a very strong private key typically contains 256 bits of entropy.
-If you want to see how much your Linux machine currently has available, you can use the following command:
+If you want to see how much entropy your Linux machine currently has available, you can use the following command: